A topic from the subject of Biochemistry in Chemistry.

 - Blend until the mixture is smooth.

-- Add an equal volume of isopropyl alcohol to the mixture.
+- Add an equal volume of ice-cold isopropyl alcohol to the mixture.
+(Ice cold is crucial for precipitation).

-- The DNA will precipitate and form white strands.
+- The DNA will precipitate at the interface between the two layers and appear as a cloudy white mass.

 4. DNA Collection:

-- Collect the precipitate from the filter paper using a toothpick or a glass stir rod.
+- Carefully spool the precipitated DNA onto a toothpick or glass rod.

 5. DNA Observation: